 Tip 1: Make it a priority to educate yourself

 The first thing everyone working with food innovation and development of potential novel food should do is to read up on legislation, the requirements, and the process.
 This is a great way to start building your food legislation know-how, and it allows you to start building your knowledge around the specific product you are currently working on.

 Follow authority news and take in all the information you can get; they are there to assist you and make your project run smoother.
 Many universities and food safety related organizations also provide courses and modules on food law and regulations.
 They are typically offered as a part of food industry studies.

 Tip 2: Understand the regulations in your target market

 Especially when you’re aiming for a fast go-to-market for specific target countries, it is essential to understand the specific regulations of each country or continent in order to comply to local rules.
-Some regulations, such as the Novel Food regulations, are applied in all EU countries, but there are some local differences in borderline cases.
+Some regulations, such as the Novel Food Regulation, are applied in all EU countries, but there are some local differences in borderline cases.

 If you don’t meet the requirements, your efforts poured into development, marketing and network-building could go to waste and even damage your brand image.
-Sadly, this is something we have witnessed happening in real-life with companies selling unauthorized products simply out of lack of knowledge on legislation and regulations.
+Sadly, this is something we have witnessed happening in real life with companies selling unauthorised products simply out of lack of knowledge on legislation and regulations.

 When I first started working with food legislation, it was all new to me and I didn’t know where to start.
-Asking help from authority officials was a great way to start getting my head around all the different procedures and layers of the process.
+Asking authority officials for advice was a great way to start getting my head around all the different procedures and layers of the process.